gma/devcon/README.md

 ### DEVCON_FEATURES

-Default: `'{ "ghcr.io/duduribeiro/devcontainer-features/neovim:1": {} }'`
+Default: `"ghcr.io/duduribeiro/devcontainer-features/neovim:1": {}`

-Can be set to a snippet of JSON that defines the [devcontainer feature] that you'd like to be used when building the container.
+Can be set to a snippet of JSON that specifies one or [devcontainer features] that you'd like to be used when building the container.

-It defaults to including a feature that will compile Neovim from source.
+By default it's set to a single feature that will compile Neovim from source.

-Set it to the empty string if you'd like to disable the installation of Neovim, but don't have any other features that you'd like to include in your containers.
+**NOTE:** If you set this, and you're also using `DEVCON_APT_PACKAGES`, you'll need to manually include the [apt-packages] feature in `DEVCON_FEATURES`, as `DEVCON_APT_PACKAGES` will be ignored.

 ### DEVCON_USER